Cornwall Good Seafood Guide logo

 Management

-Plaice catches are restricted through quota administered by the Common Fisheries policy.
-There is a minimum EU landing size of 27cm.
-There are thought to be problems with discards which in some areas may be double the landings.
-Plaice may also benefit from the seasonal closure of the important Trevose spawning grounds off the North Cornwall coast that has been established to protect spawning cod, and stocks have also benefitted from restriction of fishing effort enforced by the sole recovery plan.
+Plaice catches are restricted through quota agreed between the UK and EU.
+There is a minimum landing size of 27cm.
+There are thought to be problems with discards which in the past have been double the landings.
+This is thought to have decreased in recent years but is still significant.
+Plaice may benefit from the seasonal closure of the important Trevose spawning grounds off the North Cornwall coast that has been established to protect spawning cod, and stocks have also benefitted from restriction of fishing effort enforced by the sole recovery plan.

 Capture Info